BV-BRC/BV-BRC-Docs/docroot/system_documentation/system_install.md

 ### MySQL

 The Application Service uses a MySQL database as backing store.
 In addition, the standard deployment of the Slurm scheduler uses a MySQL database as the backing store for its job accounting system.

+# Detailed Installation Notes

+Since the BV-BRC system includes a number of services each running on its own host and port and possibly having associated authentication information, it is useful to keep a spreadsheet with this information at hand while configuring the hosts and while configuring the services that utilize them.

+## MySQL

+The current production BV-BRC installation uses the [Percona](https://www.percona.com/mysql/software) build of MySQL.
+It is best to consult with a MySQL expert to configure the system for optimal memory and disk configuration.
+Our installation is version 8.0.35 on a 768GB system with SSD drives.

+Best practice is to configure password-protected grants for the databases configured for the services.
+We will discuss the particular databases in the appropriate sections (application service and Slurm scheduler).

+## MongoDB

+Due to issues with the Perl authentication support for MongoDB, we are currently required to run two different versions of the MongoDB server.

+The Shock system is using Percona Mongo version 5.0.17.

+The Workspace and User Management services use Mongo version 3.4.23.

+We run each of these databases with a 3-host replicated server, and daily backups using Linux LVM snapshots.